Donny Lucas

 Donald James "Donny" Lucas is a Canadian actor and comedian.

 He is best known for voicing Disco Kid in Punch Out!!, Zed in League of Legends, Mr. Fix in Iron Man: Armored Adventures, and the Lucius Fox A.I. in Batwoman.

 Early life

 Donny Lucas was born, adopted, and raised in Montreal, Quebec.

-Donny started his acting career in 1986 by taking classes, workshops, community theater.
+Lucas started his acting career in 1986 by taking classes, workshops, and community theater.
 His first credits were for HBO, Warner Bros, and Nickelodeon.